 - Formal re-introduction to the workplace.

-Whilst government try to get businesses operational again to kick start the economy, it’s likely that they will make every effort to help facilitate a return to work, whilst working within any health constraints which may still be in place.
-It is likely that social distancing will be one of the last restrictions to be lifted, meaning employers will need to look at every safeguard they can put in place to protect their staff and customers.
+It is likely that social distancing will be one of the last restrictions to be lifted, therefore employers will need to look at every safeguard they can put in place to protect their staff and customers.

 Health and Safety will be paramount and it’s advisable to refer to any guidelines which have been issued on government or professional body websites for further information.

-Within your workplace or premises, you will need to consider how can staff and customers maintain a 2 metre physical distance and how to prevent any potential spread of the virus in communal areas, such as toilets or kitchens.
-Solutions include smaller working teams or asking people to work on a shift rota so only a few people are in any one time or alternatively ask people to continue to work from home for a longer period.
+Within your workplace or premises, you will need to consider how staff and customers can maintain a 2-metre physical distance and how to prevent any potential spread of the virus in communal areas, such as toilets or kitchens.
+Solutions include smaller working teams or asking people to work on a shift rota, so that only a few people are in at any one time, or alternatively, ask people to continue to work from home for a longer period.

-If the workplace has been closed or have had limited access, it might be advisable to carry out a deep clean before opening again, making sure all equipment and furniture is sanitised.
-Make sure this is part of your timescale planning as those providing these services will find themselves in big demand.
+If the workplace has been closed or there has been limited access, it might be advisable to carry out a deep clean before opening again, making sure all equipment and furniture is sanitised.
+Make sure this is part of your timescale planning, as those providing these services will find themselves in big demand.

 On a daily basis and ongoing, you will need to make sure employees are in the habit of wiping surfaces and equipment regularly including handwashing and using hand sanitiser.
-You may need to provide additional PPE, including gloves, masks etc., so make sure you have sufficient supplies.
-Make sure you provide staff with any relevant training on how to use and dispose of any new PPE safely and sensibly.
+You may need to provide additional PPE, including gloves, masks etc., so make sure that you have sufficient supplies.
+It is extremely important to provide staff with any relevant training on how to use and dispose of any new PPE safely and sensibly.

-Whilst businesses have been affected by the Covid-19 restrictions employers will have had to have a long hard look at their business models and many may have come to the conclusion that, in order to survive, they need to reduce the number of staff or restructure the business.
+For businesses that have been affected by the Covid-19 restrictions, employers will have had to have a long hard look at their business models and many may have come to the conclusion that, in order to survive, they need to reduce the number of staff or restructure the business.

 - Consult with each member of staff – even if there is no option except redundancy, explaining the reasons.

 - Every person has the right to be accompanied in any consultation meeting, meaning that you will need to apply flexibility in the way that you hold any meetings.
-Virtual meeting would be acceptable, however you will need to link the meeting in with the person who is nominated to accompany the employee.
+A virtual meeting would be acceptable; however, you will need to link the meeting in with the person who is nominated to accompany the employee.